tail head cat sleep

 NAME

-inch, winch, mvinch, mvwinch - get a character and attributes from a curses window
+inch, winch, mvinch, mvwinch - get a curses character from a window

 CONTENTS